UX Design Processes

 What is the relationship between service design and UX?

-The main goal of service design is to ensure that service interfaces are efficient, usable and meet user needs.
-It involves mapping out the entire journey of a user, considering every interaction they might have with a service, from start to finish.
+The main goal of service design is to make sure that service interfaces are efficient and usable—and that they meet user needs.
+It involves mapping out the entire journey of a user, considering every interaction they might have with a service—from start to finish.
 This could include visiting a website, interacting with staff or using a product directly.

-UX design, on the other hand, often dives deeper into the specifics of user interaction with a particular interface, focusing on elements like usability, accessibility and how engaging the interface is.
+UX design—on the other hand—often dives deeper into the specifics of user interaction with a particular interface, and it focuses on elements like usability, accessibility and how engaging the interface is.

 CEO of Experience Dynamics, Frank Spillers explains the service design process in this video: